marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 ### Un-bulleted Unordered Lists

 The `<ul>` is a bulleted list by default, but you can add the class `.no-bullet` to remove the bullets from that list.
+Nested lists will retain their formatting unless also modified.

 ```html_example
 <ul class="no-bullet">